neurobin/rnm/README.md

 Terminate search strings (`/regex/` fromat only) with `;` to provide multiple search strings, e.g `'/s1/i;/s2/;/s3/'`.
 This applies to fixed search strings as well.

-Also you can provide multiple search strings with repeated `-ss` option and file with repeated `-ss/f` options.
-These options can be combined together too.
+Also you can provide multiple search strings with repeated `-ss` and/or `-ssf` options and files with repeated `-ss/f` and/or `-ssf/f` options.
+These options can be mixed with each other too.

 **Index Field Length:** An integer value defining the field length of index.